-NOTE 17 - CONTINGENCIES (Continued)
+NOTE 19 - CONTINGENCIES (Continued)

-Professional Liability Risk (Note 14) - The District is contingently liable for losses from professional liability not underwritten by the Louisiana Patient's Compensation Fund or the Louisiana Hospital Association Trust Fund as well as for assessments by the Louisiana Hospital Association Trust Fund.
+Professional Liability Risk (Note 16) - The District is contingently liable for losses from professional liability not underwritten by the Louisiana Patient's Compensation Fund or the Louisiana Hospital Association Trust Fund as well as for assessments by the Louisiana Hospital Association Trust Fund.

-Workmen's Compensation Risk (Note 15) - The district is contingently liable for assessments by the Louisiana Hospital Association Trust Fund.
+Workmen's Compensation Risk (Note 17) - The district is contingently liable for assessments by the Louisiana Hospital Association Trust Fund.

-Self-Funded Health Insurance Risk (Note 16) - The Hospital has a self-funded health insurance plan administered by Insurance Management Services.
+Self-Funded Health Insurance Risk (Note 18) - The Hospital has a self-funded health insurance plan administered by Insurance Management Services.
 Provision has been made for incurred but non-reported claims in the amount of \$300,000.
 Accordingly, the Hospital is contingently liable for claims that may be reported subsequent to the balance sheet date.
 The Hospital has acquired stop-loss insurance to cover individual claims exceeding \$75,000.

-NOTE 18 - CHARITY CARE
+NOTE 20 - CHARITY CARE

 The District provides charity care to patients who are financially unable to pay for part or all of the healthcare services they receive.
 The patient will either qualify for 100% of charity care or owe a per-diem based on the patient's level of income.
 Accordingly, the District does not report the amounts it expects not to collect in net operating revenues or in the allowance for doubtful accounts.
 The District determines the cost associated with providing charity care by aggregating the applicable direct and indirect costs, including wages and related benefits, supplies and other operating expenses.
-The cost of caring for charity care patients was approximately \$9,410 and \$4,757 in 2022 and 2021, respectively.
-The amount of charges for services and supplies furnished under the District's charity care policy aggregated approximately \$17,078 and \$8,439 in 2022 and 2021, respectively.
+The cost of caring for charity care patients was approximately \$7,949 and \$9,313 in 2023 and 2022, respectively.
+The amount of charges for services and supplies furnished under the District's charity care policy aggregated approximately \$14,519 and \$17,078 in 2023 and 2022, respectively.

-NOTE 19 - PROVIDER RELIEF FUNDS
+NOTE 21 - PROVIDER RELIEF FUNDS

 The District received approximately \$1,113,576 and \$6,901,311 in Provider Relief Funds (the funds) via the Coronavirus Aid, Relief, and Economic Security (CARES) Act during the fiscal years 2022 and 2021.
 The funds were issued by the U.S. Department of Health & Human Services (HHS) in response to the Coronavirus pandemic to be utilized for healthcare related expenses and lost revenues attributable to coronavirus.
-The District recognized approximately \$1,348,505 and \$6,750,146 as nonoperating grant revenue in the fiscal years ending September 30, 2022 and 2021.
-The District submitted reports of healthcare related expenses attributable to coronavirus from inception through December 31, 2021 on November 4, 2021 and March 24, 2022 for the Provider Relief Funds.
+The District recognized approximately \$166,033 and \$1,348,805 as nonoperating grant revenue in the fiscal years ending September 30, 2023 and 2022.
+The District submitted reports of healthcare related expenses attributable to coronavirus from inception through December 31, 2022 on March 24, 2023 and March 24, 2022 for the Provider Relief Funds.
 The Health Resources and Services Administration (HRSA) reserves the right to audit the Provider Relief Funds, which accounts for a substantial portion of the COVID-19 grant awards, within a three-year period from the report dates.

-NOTE 20 - DEFERRED REVENUE
+NOTE 22 - DEFERRED REVENUE

-The spent portion of the above PRF has been recorded as Covid-19 grants in the amount of \$879,997 for the District.
-Deferred revenue has a balance of \$37,997 as of September 2022.
-Recoupment of advance payments through Medicare claims began in May of 2021.
-As of September 30, 2022, recoupment is complete.
+The spent portion of the above PRF has been recorded as Covid-19 grants in the amount of \$166,033 for the District.
+Deferred revenue has a balance of \$254,997 as of September 2023, none of which is PRF funds.

-NOTE 21 - PROPERTY TAXES
+NOTE 23 - PROPERTY TAXES